raphydaphy/LightStage/README.md

 ## Documentation

-Documentation is located in the ‘doc’ directory of the master branch.
+Documentation is located in the `doc` directory of the master branch.

 ## License

 Code is licensed under the MIT Licence.
-See the LICENSE file for more details.
+See the `LICENSE` file for more details.

 ## Credits